 The Thule is easy to set up with a time of just over 5 minutes.
 It doesn't require any tools, and all you do is attach the wheels.
 The manual is average with multiple languages on the same page, but the illustrations are clear.
 There is an insert about how to remove the front wheel that can be confusing until you realize it isn't the instructions.

-Thule brings it all to the table with quality materials and a design that helped it earn a 9 of 10 for quality.
+Thule brings it all to the table with quality materials and design.
 This stroller has nice ripstop material that fits into hidden grooves for a seamless look with the aluminum frame.
-Everything on the Urban Glide 2 has keen attention to detail with durable construction and no manufacturer defects.
+Everything on the Urban Glide 2 has a keen attention to detail with durable construction and no manufacturer defects.

 — Juliet Spurrier, MD and Wendy Schmitz